Skip to main content

 Release Timeline

-These changes allow all stakeholders to take advantage of quality-assured dependency and compatibility management, and better predictability for the operational deployment and certification phase.
+These principles allow all stakeholders to take advantage of quality-assured dependency and compatibility management, and better predictability for the operational deployment and certification phase.

 A group of representatives from each partner will be formed to ensure a coherent product offering for all stakeholders.
 This group of representatives will be responsible for the governance of the deployment gate after the Jupiter release.

-We are switching from calendar versioning (CalVer) to versioning with planet names (e.g. Jupiter) to improve communication and comprehensibility between releases in the Catena-X association and Tractus-X project as well as the releases in the operative environment.
-In addition, we are introducing the following three lifecycle states to indicate the validity of our ecosystem releases, which is relevant for the certification period.
+Versioning with planet names (e.g. Jupiter) is used to improve communication and comprehensibility between releases in the Catena-X association and Eclipse Tractus-X project as well as the releases in the operative environment.
+In addition, we are introducing the following two lifecycle states to indicate the validity of our ecosystem releases, which is relevant for the certification period.

 • [current] for the months 1-12

-The versioning of artifacts such as standards, normative documents, KITs or reference implementations is still done via semantic versioning.
+The versioning of artifacts such as normative documents (e.g. standards), KITs or reference implementations is done via semantic versioning.

-To reduce certification efforts, the grace period for switching from one major version to the next major version from the Jupiter version onwards is still one year - see overlap Jupiter [maintained] and Mars [current] in the timeline.
+To reduce certification efforts, the grace period for switching from one major version to the next major version from the Jupiter version onwards is still one year - see overlap CX-Jupiter [maintained] and CX-Saturn [current] in the timeline.
 The validity of certification can be up to 24 months.

 Further information